Kinross Gold Corporation (KGC) Just Got Our Attention

 Sponsored

-The average price from analysts is $9.79.
+The average price from analysts is $9.80, which is $4.17 above the current price.
 KGC currently public float of 1.26B and currently shorts hold a 1.04% ratio of that float.
-Today, the average trading volume of KGC was 12.05M shares.
+Today, the average trading volume of KGC was 12.07M shares.

 KGC’s Market Performance